A Novel Approach to Solving Goal-Achieving Problems for Board Games: Background

 A L\&D problem is defined as follows.
 Given a position and some stones of \ORplayer designated as crucial, as \cite{kishimoto2005search}, \ORplayer is said to achieve the goal if safety can be guaranteed for any of these crucial stones, or fail if all crucial stones are captured.

 A set of blocks is said to be {\em unconditionally alive (UCA)} by \citet{benson1976life} if the opponent cannot capture it even when unlimited consecutive moves are allowed.
 Namely, each of these blocks can sustain at least two liberties for unlimited consecutive moves by the opponent.
 By illustrating the seven positions in Figure \ref{fig:benson_examples}, the white blocks satisfy UCA in $p_b$, $p_c$, and $p_d$, illustrated in the bottom row of (b), (c), and (d), but not for others.
-The details of UCA are specified by \citet{benson1976life} and briefly summarized in the Appendix.
+The details of UCA are specified by \citet{benson1976life}.
 Achieving UCA for any crucial stones is a valid solution to a L\&D problem.

 In addition to UCA, safety can be achieved through other ways, such as seki \cite{niu2005recognizing}, ko, or situational super-ko (SSK) \cite{van2003solving}.
 Coexistence in seki is also considered a win for \ORplayer, since the crucial stones are safe from being captured.
 Lastly, the rules of ko or SSK are used to prohibit position repetition, i.e., any move that repeats a previous board position with the same player to play is illegal.
 In this paper, we limit our goal to achieving safety via UCA only for simplicity.
 L\&D problems in which the only solution is via seki and ko (SSK) are left as open problems.
 For simplicity, achieving safety via UCA is referred to as a {\em win}, or {\em winning} for the rest of this paper.